LaurenceHo/angular4-express-mysql/README.md

-# Fullstack web application using Angular2, Express, Sqlite3, Gulp and Nodejs.
+# Fullstack web application using Angular4, Primeng, Express, Sqlite3, Gulp and Passport.

 ## Introduction
-This project demonstrates the basic CRUD functions combining Angular4, Primeng, express, Sqlite3 and passport package.
+This project demonstrates the basic CRUD functions combining Angular4, Primeng, Express, Sqlite3, Gulp and Passport.
 You can use this project creating and editing campground.
 It also uses Gulp for running task and TsLint.
 The seed application is built over node and uses latest node packages.
 This is my first fullstack Angular4 with nodejs web application, and it's still ongoing.

 ![Screen Shot 2016-10-22 at 19.41.26.png](https://bitbucket.org/repo/xbqg8L/images/3489819545-Screen%20Shot%202016-10-22%20at%2019.41.26.png)